Emergency?

 Franciscan University works diligently to reduce risk and the potential for crime.
 Safety and security are shared responsibilities, and the University expects all current and prospective community members to contribute to the safety and security of our campus.
 The best protections against campus crime are: a strong campus security presence; an aware, informed, alert campus community; and a commitment to reporting suspicious activities and using common sense when carrying out daily activities.

-Department of Campus Safety and Security
+Department of Public Safety

 For reporting concerns, disruptions, or inappropriate and/or suspicious behavior, dial 6911.